 What are your major sources of inspiration?
 Is there an artist or artistic movement that influenced you the most?

-Any Moomin book by Tove Jansson never fails to inspire me!
+The book Any Moomin by Tove Jansson never fails to inspire me!
 There is so much humour and warmth in her work, I enjoy it as an adult just as much as a child, if not more.
 Animation has also worked well if I’m feeling creatively drained, I’ve recently been exploring lots of exciting short films on The National Film Board of Canada.
 Ancient Egyptian art, medieval manuscript illustrations and tapestries have also been influential on my work.
 As have artists such as Bill Traylor, Jan Svankmajer, Ladislaw Staverwicz, Henri Rousseau and Henri Matisse.
 Travel has also been a great source of inspiration; I visited Benin with my mum a few years ago and I fell in love with their tradition of Appliquéd cloth and bronze work.

 In my room you’ll find a lot of trinkets: I love to collect dollhouse sized things which really have no practical use, like miniature telephones or tiny inedible food.
 They’re useful to draw from, you can construct a miniature still life, and they remind me of the joy I had playing as a child.
 Lastly, Pinterest, Instagram, New Scientist and Radio 4 have also all helped for general research or artist inspiration!